ryanhyun20/cs98Hackathing1/README.md

 I learned the layout of the Unity engine interface.
 I also got comfortable clicking around the scene of the game and editing small things like color.

 There were some concepts that I did not fully grasp, so I decided to do another 3D tutorial, which is described below.
+Github did not like the amount of files and file size of the entire project, so only the build files have been uploaded.

 ## JohnLemon Unity3D Tutorial
 I attempted to build a stealth-based game, following the John Lemon's Haunted Jaunt 3D Beginner Tutorial.
 The player walks through a haunted house populated by gargoyle sentries and roaming ghosts.
 The goal is to escape the house without being seen by the dangerous residents.